aakarshanbasubhardwaj/timeSeriesDataSynchronisation/README.md

 ```
 - Navigate to the folder location created in step 1 and open the experiment.ipynb file in jupyter notebook.
 - Run the code using the run button.
-- This will start executing the experiment and generate detailed reports in a .csv format under the location ```reports/```.
+- This will start executing the experiment and generate detailed reports in a .csv file named ```dtw_results.csv```.
+-Open the graph.ipynb file in jupyter notebook and run the code to visualise the results.
 - Upon experiment completion graphs will be generated and saved in the location ```graphs```.

 # What happens in the experiment